Suzanne Seggerman: Career

 Seggerman also co-founded PETLab (Prototyping Education and Technology Lab), a public interest design and research lab at Parsons The New School for Design, supported by grants from MTV and the MacArthur Foundation.

 She has spoken at Sundance Film Festival and has advised on Microsoft’s Imagine Cup.

 Legal issues

 In October 2010, Seggerman pleaded guilty to conspiracy and tax fraud related to a $12 million 2001 inheritance her family received in a Swiss bank account from her father.
-In September 9, 2014, her sentencing had been postponed pending the outcome of the family financial adviser, Michael Little's, trial.
+On September 9, 2014, her sentencing had been postponed pending the outcome of the family financial adviser, Michael Little's, trial.
 She was a cooperating witness in that trial, and in 2014, and again in 2019, the probation department recommended probation.

 On June 26, 2019, Seggerman along with her siblings Henry, Yvonne, and John were each sentenced to prison.
-She received a four month sentence which she completed in December 2019.
+She received a four-month sentence which she completed in December 2019.
 The siblings had funneled their inherited money into the U.S. tax-free through a variety of means: shell companies, a fraudulent foundation, and carrying just under $10,000 cash on return trips from Switzerland.